Resources for Higher-Functioning ASD Adults

 Stanbridge Academy in San Mateo has expanded their education program to include a 1-2 year Postsecondary Transitions Program for young adults with high functioning autism and/or learning and intellectual differences who have completed a high school program.
 The staff works with participants, their families, and external support services and professionals to promote each participant's development of independence skills, facilitate the transition to work, further education, and/or independent living.
 Additionally, they provide panels, events, and forums for participants, their families, and the community to learn about topics relevant to individuals with special needs.
-The program follows the academic calendar (Aug-June, M-F, 9-3), and has a tuition cost of $25,000.
-For more information, click the link below or email Mary Murlbut at firstname.lastname@example.org.
+The program follows the academic calendar.
+For more information, click the link above or email Mary Hurlbut at email@example.com.

-The individual can enroll in a college and the ILS staff can assist the individual with his studies.
+The individual can enroll in a college and receive assistance with his studies.
 Programs include support at Cal Berkeley, and Cal State Monterey.

 Moving Forward towards Independence

 In 1998, a group of parents came together, concerned with the lack of post secondary options, and collaborated to form Moving Forward.
 A unique residential program where young adults with learning disabilities enjoy productive, fulfilling, and healthy lives within a caring and safe community made up of fellow residents, trained staff members, and various representatives of volunteer organizations and businesses in the greater Napa community.